facile-it/rabbitmq-consumer/README.md

 > `db_name = "database"`
 >> The MySQL server database name to use.

+> `retries = 3`
+>> Specify how many retries of MySQL if connection is lost before ending the process

 ## Queues and consumers
 There are two ways for configuring queues: